 Landing is good idea at this point.
-This is simply the ending of flight, most likely by decelerating to sensible speeds and touching down on a runway, helipad, etc. FEAT rolls aren't needed while landing, unless a character tries to land while traveling at more than three areas per turn; then, they need to pass a yellow Agy (bal) FEAT roll.
+This is simply the ending of flight, most likely by decelerating to sensible speeds and touching down on a runway, helipad, etc. FEAT rolls aren't needed while landing, unless a character tries to land while traveling at more than three areas per turn.
+If attempting to do so, they must pass a yellow Agy (bal) FEAT roll to land safely.

 Flight speeds are presented for convenience on table 20.

 While flying, characters or vehicles will lose one area of movement during any mid-air turn; this implies relatively safe handling of the change in direction.
 If one attempts to bypass this small loss of velocity, they must pass a green Agy (bal) or Control FEAT to do so; this FEAT is also required when attempting a turn of greater than 90 degrees.
 If both are attempted simultaneously, the FEAT is of yellow difficulty.